joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 If we try to run a file with the code we looked at before, nothing will get logged.
 In order to log something in a JavaScript file, we need to use the `console.log` function.
 This will print (AKA **log**) whatever we type inside the parentheses to your terminal window (the **console**).

-It is important to note that `console.log` prints information to the screen but _does not_ return anything itself.
+It is important to note that `console.log` prints information to the screen but _does not_ return / evaluate to anything itself.
 This gets at the difference between _returning_ and _logging_.
 When something returns something, it means that it evaluates to that and can be utilized by other code (for example, comparisons).

 The return value of `console.log` is `undefined`.
 If you wanted to do `console.log(2 + 2)` it would simply print `4` to the screen - you could not then use the `4` to do something else.